AdithyaGunawardana/IT3012---Practical-Base/README.md

 ### Lab 3 Submission:

 3rd lab submission for week 3 was submitted under the **LAB-03** branch.
 The answers sheet can be found inside the Lab Sheets folder inside folder 3.

+### Lab 4 Submission:

+3rd lab submission for week 4 was submitted under the **LAB-04** branch.
+The answers sheet can be found inside the Lab Sheets folder inside folder 4.